- Published on

 That's the part of the post-scarcity conversation that almost nobody is having.
 The economic question – how do people survive when machines do the work – is important, but it's the easier problem.
 The harder problem is: how do people survive psychologically when the thing that told them who they were goes away?

 The answer isn't to cling harder to the old scaffolding.
-It isn't to invent new bullshit jobs so people can pretend nothing changed.
+It isn't to invent new performative roles so people can pretend nothing changed.
 And it isn't to hand everyone a welfare check and call it dignity.

 The answer is that most people already know what they care about.
 They've just never been given permission – or the economic breathing room – to pursue it.
 The retired engineer who builds furniture in his garage.
 The nurse who writes poetry at 2 AM.
 The factory worker who coaches Little League with more strategic thinking than most executives bring to a board meeting.
 The raw material of purpose is everywhere.
 What's scarce is the freedom to act on it.